 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Be sure to explore Blake's Wood, an ancient woodland on a sloping site spanning 100 acres with streams, valleys, mature oak and chestnut and coppiced hornbeam.
-In spring wild flowers, including bluebells, primroses and yellow archangel, carpet the woodland floor.
+Don't miss exploring Blakes Wood, an ancient woodland on a sloping site spanning 100 acres of clear streams, valleys, mighty oaks, chestnuts and coppiced hornbeam.
+In spring our woodland floor is a riot of colourful wild flowers, including one of the best bluebell displays in the area, primrose and yellow archangel.

-On the south-western edge of Danbury Common is Backwarden nature reserve, leased to Essex Wildlife Trust.
-This is a great place to look out for flowers, reptiles, nesting birds and insects.
+On the south-western edge of Danbury is Backwarden Nature Reserve, leased to Essex Wildlife Trust who manage a block of nearly 250 acres on Danbury Ridge; a mosaic of woodland, common and heath, streams and bogs.
+This is a great place to look out for wild flowers, reptiles (including adders), nesting birds and insects.